Single parent reviewing short-term loan options on a laptop at home

 Short-term loans for single parents can cover a genuine gap — a broken car, a missed shift, an unexpected medical copay — without derailing a tight budget, but only when used with a clear repayment plan before signing.
 According to Pew Research Center data on single-parent households, single mothers head roughly 80% of single-parent families and carry a disproportionate share of financial vulnerability.

-In 2025, rising childcare costs and irregular income cycles make the temptation to reach for fast cash very real.
+Rising childcare costs and irregular income cycles make the temptation to reach for fast cash very real in 2025.
 The difference between a useful tool and a debt trap often comes down to knowing the exact rules before borrowing.

 Why Are Single Parents at Higher Risk From Short-Term Loans?